-Anoka County Library cards are available at all Anoka County libraries and by applying online.
+Anoka County Library cards are available at all library branches and by applying online.
 Once the registration is complete, you will be issued a temporary account number which grants immediate access to databases and eBooks.

 A permanent card will also be issued to you through the United States Postal Service and should arrive within a week.
 When you receive your permanent card, bring it to a library branch along with identification and proof of address to receive full borrowing privileges.